radarlabs/s2/README.md

  If you'd like to see more functionality, feel free to open an issue or create a pull request.

 More detailed usage can be found in the [tests](https://github.com/radarlabs/s2/tree/master/test) folder.

+## Versioning

+The Node S2 is library is at its infancy (version 0.0.1), so APIs are likely to change.
+In order to help with versioning, we publish TypeScript bindings so that your compiler can check if anything has changed.
+To keep up with updates, see [CHANGELOG.md](https://github.com/radarlabs/s2/blob/master/CHANGELOG.md)

 ## Resources